iPad budget impact model apps – communication tools for engagement with payers and prescribers

 The audience (doctors and payers) feel engaged because they input data during a visit, so they feel that the results are generated by themselves, thus increasing the trust for evidence presented by reps

-These interactive sessions allowed BIM apps to become one of the best value communication and price negotiation tools used by Key Account Managers (KAM), Medical Science Liaisons (MSL) and reps.
+These interactive sessions allowed budget impact model apps to become one of the best value communication and price negotiation tools used by Key Account Managers (KAM), Medical Science Liaisons (MSL) and reps.
 They are well suited for “across the table” sessions between drug or device manufacturers and payers/providers, especially empowered by visually appealing communication interfaces for mobile devices like iPad.
 A well designed iPad model increases the level of user perception and engagement, because instead of traditional bulky Excel tables the user faces friendly and interactive applications with a number of simplifying elements like, animations, popups, interactive charts, and intuitive interface supporting presentation flow.

 Modern Budget Impact Model apps also include additional powerful analytics tools, that gather customer perceptions and usage statistics.
 Usually they are represented as questionnaires embedded at the end of the customer engagement session.
 The user behavior data scripts track user actions during navigation session and answer the following questions “what data was modified and viewed most often?”, “which elements were most interacted with ?”, “was the reaction positive, negative or neutral”